 White Pizza Sauce: Bechamel or Alfredo

-A white sauce base is another atypical pizza sauce substitute, and can even be made vegan with a base like almond butter.
-Bechamel or Alfredo sauce is spread on the dough before adding toppings, acting as another nightshade-free pizza sauce substitute.
-Classic bechamel is a mix of butter, flour, and milk, while a traditional alfredo is a combination of parmesan cheese, butter, cream, and salt.
+A white sauce base is another typical pizza sauce substitute.
+Bechamel or Alfredo sauce are good choices for this.
+Using the best ways to thicken alfredo sauce and bechamel can deliver a delicious spread for the dough before adding toppings.
+You can even make them vegan with a base using an almond butter substitute.
+A classic bechamel is a mix of butter, flour, and milk, while a traditional alfredo is a combination of parmesan cheese, butter, cream, and salt.
+So either would be great if you decide to use them.

 Dessert Pizza Sauce: Nutella, Chocolate Sauce, or Nut Butters